osohq/oso/docs/using/polar-syntax.rst

   ["polar", "lang", "oso"]
   ["oso", ["polar", "lang"]]

 Lists may have any length.
-List membership can be determined using :ref:`in-operator`.
+List membership can be determined using :ref:`operator-in`.

 .. _dictionaries: